What is it?

 If you want to find out more about Enter The Story and specifically look at running the workshop in your church, as a training event for teaching RE in school, for clergy CMD or ordinands, or as part of a conference please use the contact form here to get in touch.

-Looking to join a workshop? click here to find details of the next event in Newton Longville, North Bucks on June 5th 2019.
+Looking to join a workshop? click here to find details of the next event in Mursley, North Bucks, 10am on July 3rd 2019.

 What people have said…